MaybeShewill-CV/lanenet-lane-detection/README.md

 New lanenet model trainned based on BiseNetV2 can be found [here](https://www.dropbox.com/sh/0b6r0ljqi76kyg9/AADedYWO3bnx4PhK1BmbJkJKa?dl=0)

 [BaiduNetDisk](https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A) is available too.
-Site is [](https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A) and extract code is 86sd
+You can download here https://pan.baidu.com/s/1sLLSE1CWksKNxmRIGaQn_A and extract code is 86sd

 The new model can reach 78 fps in single image inference process.